orbkit/orbkit/doc/install.rst

 Prerequisites
 -------------

-For a proper execution of orbkit, the following Python modules are
+For a proper execution of ORBKIT, the following Python modules are
 required:

 1) Python_ 2.6 - 2.7, 3.X